MostafaTwfiq/C-DataStructures-And-Algorithms/README.md

 2. **[Input Scanner](./FilesHandler/Sources/InputScanner.c)**

-   > The functions will scan the input from the stdin file.
+   > You should pass stdin file to the function to scan the input.
    - Scan String
    - Scan char array
    - Scan character